jetmind/jetmind.github.com/_posts/2014-10-20-potw-objects-are-inevitable.md

 English is not my native language.
 I would appreciate any feedback.
 </p>

-Don't know what is PotW?
+Don't know what PotW is?
 Check out my [first Read Along][prev-paper].

 This week's [Hacker School][hs] paper is [The Power of Interoperability: Why Objects Are Inevitable][paper] by [Jonathan Aldrich][author].
 It is